Unwavering support from donors and volunteers has made Habitat for Humanity a leader among nonprofit organizations.

 Our Habitat Humanitarians are former President Jimmy Carter, former first lady Rosalynn Carter, country music stars Garth Brooks and Trisha Yearwood, and world-renowned construction and real estate experts Drew and Jonathan Scott.

-➜ More than 80 percent of the world’s population does not have legal documentation of their property rights, according to the World Economic Forum.
+- Three-quarters of the world’s population does not have legal documentation of their property rights, according to the World Economic Forum.

-Driven by the vision that everyone needs a decent place to live, Habitat has partnered with families for more than 40 years to build and improve places they can call home.
+Driven by the vision that everyone needs a decent place to live, Habitat has partnered with families for 43 years to build and improve places they can call home.

 Our work focuses on increasing access to homeownership and housing finance, improving housing affordability and quality, helping communities prepare for and respond to natural disasters, and building strong and resilient neighborhoods.

-Advocacy, which advances access to adequate and affordable housing globally through changing policy and systems and includes a global campaign called Solid Ground that aims to change land policy around the world to increase land access for shelter.
+- Advocacy, which advances access to adequate and affordable housing through changes to policies and systems.
+This includes a campaign called Cost of Home, which aims to change housing policies across the United States to help make housing more affordable.

 Habitat works alongside the families who partner with us.